-Cutervo National Park is Peru's oldest protected area, located in the northern Peruvian Andes.
+Cutervo National Park, located in the northern Peruvian Andes, is Peru's oldest protected area.
 It was created to preserve flora and fauna diversity and the archaeological remains of the Cordillera de Tarros, which is home to the last cloud forests of Cajamarca and various ecosystems of native species.

-The park was extended to 8,214 ha (20,297 acres) and protects areas of Andean montane forests and paramo for headwater conservation.
-These areas are the habitat of animal species like the spectacled bear, the mountain tapir, and the oilbird; as well as plant species like the Andean wax palms.
+Cutervo National Park extends over 8,214 ha (20,297 acres) and protects areas of Andean montane forests and páramo for headwater conservation.
+These areas are the habitat of animal species such as the spectacled bear, mountain tapir, oilbird, and plant species like the Andean wax palms.

 The most prominent geographical feature, at the highest elevation in the park, is the mountain range Cordillera de Tarros.
 This mountain has several caves and is the origin of several streams.
-Elevations inside the park range between 1,550 and 3,500 m (5,000 and 11,500 ft above sea level.
+The park's elevation ranges from 1,550 - 3,500 m (5,000 - 11,500 ft) above sea level.

-The park protects part of the Peruvian Yungas ecoregion.
-A variety of ecological communities exist within the park including wet montane forests, high-elevation grasslands above 3000 m (9,850 ft), rivers, and small lakes.
+Cutervo National Park protects part of the Peruvian Yungas ecoregion.
+Various ecological communities exist within the park, including wet montane forests, high-elevation grasslands above 3000 m (9,850 ft), rivers, and small lakes.

 Human occupation in the area dates back to the pre-Columbian era.
-Archaeological remains are present inside the national park, primarily within the El Perolito Archaeological Site.
+In addition, archaeological remains are present inside the national park, primarily within the El Perolito Archaeological Site.

-Over seven hundred species of vascular plants have been recorded in the park.
-Many are broadleaved trees (e.g.: Chionanthus pubescens, Cornus peruviana, Hedyosmum scabrum, Morus insignis, Ocotea arnottiana, Prunus integrifolia, Polylepis multijuga, Vallea stipularis, etc.), conifer (Podocarpus oleifolius) and palm trees (e.g.: Ceroxylon spp.).
-Orchids are represented by 88 recorded morphospecies
+Over 700 species of vascular plants have been recorded in the National Park.
+Many are broadleaved trees (e.g., Chionanthus pubescens, Cornus peruviana, Hedyosmum scabrum, Morus insignis, Ocotea arnottiana, Prunus integrifolia, Polylepis multijuga, Vallea stipularis, etc.), conifer (Podocarpus oleifolius), and palm trees (e.g., Ceroxylon spp.).
+Orchids are represented by 88 recorded morphospecies.